Loading...

 CE Hours

-Must have performed at least 7 hours of paid nursing-related services during the past 24 months
+At least 7 hours of paid employment providing nursing or nursing-related services in a licensed healthcare facility/agency over the last 24 months

 Work Hours Req